Comparison of Eager and Quorum-based Replication in a Cloud Environment

 Authors

-Alexander Stiemer, Ilir Fetai and Heiko Schuldt
+Alexander Stiemer, Ilir Fetai, Heiko Schuldt

 Type